GarethSharpe/ghz-game/README.txt

   WIN     73   81

-This table was used to perform Fisher's exact test was used to test whether the difference between 70% and 77% is statisticall significant.
+This table was used to perform Fisher's exact test was used to test whether the difference between 73% and 81% is statistically significant.

         Fisher's Exact Test for Count Data